‘Your Only Limitation Is Your Ambition’

 What Ofsted said

-The school makes good provision for pupils’ spiritual, moral, social and cultural education.
+The school makes good provisions for pupils’ spiritual, moral, social and cultural education.

 Pupils have a good understanding of British values and the nature of life in modern Britain.